Cyberthron/Docker/README.md

    <p>Docker container is a running instance of an image.
 You can use Command Line Interface (CLI) commands to run, start, stop, move, or delete a container.
 You can also provide configuration for the network and environment variables.
 Docker container is an isolated and secure application platform, but it can share and access to resources running in a different host or container.</p>

    <p>An image is a read-only template with instructions for creating a Docker container.
 A docker image is described in text file called a Dockerfile, which has a simple, well-defined syntax.
 An image does not have states and never changes.
 Docker Engine provides the core Docker technology that enables images and containers.</p>

+# Creating Images Using a Dockerfile

+   **Create a Python Program into your directory**